 \section{Generalizations}

-In this section, we construct two types of generalizations of the minimal Morse-Bott cochain complex.
-The first generalization is dropping the compactness assumption on $C_i$ in flow categories.
-The second generalization extracts abstract properties that used in the construction of the minimal Morse-Bott cochain complex and provides more flexibility in choosing the ``homological perturbation".
-Such generalization leads to Gysin exact sequences and Serre spectral sequences for flow categories.
+In this section, we give two generalizations of the minimal Morse-Bott cochain complex.
+The first generalization is dropping the compactness assumption on the $C_i$ in flow categories.
+The second generalization extracts abstract properties used in the construction of the minimal Morse-Bott cochain complex and provides more flexibility in choosing the ``homological perturbation" data.
+Such generalization leads to Gysin exact sequences for flow categories.